twebz-gh/neovim-setup/README.md

 Change the base directory for a tab with `:tcd {dir}`.

-:mksession ~/.vim/session.vim
+" Save and load a session.
+:mks!
-$ nvim -S ~/.vim/session.vim
+$ nvim -S
+" Stores to `~/.vim/Session.vim`.
+Store other sessions in diff files.

 todo: